Puberty And Growth Spurts In Girls: What Every Mom Needs To Know?

 #1.
 Clothes Become Smaller

 The very first sign of your daughter’s growth spurt will be that she is rapidly outgrowing her clothes.
-Those skin-tight gorgeous jeans that you bought last month are now way above the ankle!!!
-Already!!!
+You may notice that her jeans from last month no longer reach the ankles—that’s a natural sign of growth.
 You may also begin to notice that her dresses and trousers are now tighter around the waist.

 #2.
 Bigger Joints And Bones

 Your daughter starts to experience an increase in the length of bones during the second growth spurt.
-Keep an eye out for elbows, knees and shoulder joints jutting out from under her clothes – this is a sure sign of growth spurts.
-In girls – the most noticeable growth is spotted at the hips – they begin to widen rapidly.
+You might notice visible changes in the joints like elbows or knees—this is a normal part of growth.
+In girls, the most noticeable growth is spotted at the hips – they begin to widen rapidly.

 #3.
 Strong Body Odour

-You will soon begin to complain of a strong body odour that wasn’t present earlier in your daughter!!
+You may notice a new body odour—this is completely normal and happens due to active sweat glands during puberty.
 This is a very strong indicator of a growth spurt.
 This odour happens because of active sweat and oil glands.
-While your daughter may prefer deos and perfumes – a good warm bath is a good way to tackle the odour.
+While your daughter may prefer deodorants and perfumes, a good warm bath is a good way to tackle the odour.

 Also Read: Tips To Deal With Your Teen’s Puberty Fears